 Often, a blank page and an empty book can be a daunting prospect when thinking about how to plan a project.
-Papier’s Academic Diaries give you a helping hand with useful prompts and tips, as well as a designated space for organising your week or month.
+Our academic year diaries give you a helping hand with useful prompts and tips, as well as a designated space for organising your week or month.

-We’ve pulled together some hints and tricks on how to get the most of your Academic Diary to help you spend less time stressing about looming deadlines and exam timetables, and more time on what matters — enjoying your time as a student.
+We’ve pulled together some hints and tricks on how to get the most of your academic year diary to help you spend less time stressing about looming deadlines and exam timetables, and more time on what matters — enjoying your time as a student.

 Philosophy or physics, maths or music, it doesn’t matter what you study, academic years will always have ‘pinch points’.
 With coursework deadlines often inconveniently coinciding with exams and assessments (and well-earned end of term parties), there will inevitably be moments in your year when your commitments will be conflicting.